markokraemer/OACE/framework.md

 3. Planning & Strategising: Creating a detailed plan of action.
 4. Execution: Implementing the plan.
 5. Monitoring & Adjustment: Evaluating progress, making necessary adjustments.
-6. Reflection and Learning: Reviewing outcomes and gaining insights for future improvements.
+6. Reflection and Learning: Reviewing outcomes and gaining insights for future improvements..
 Although its sequentially represented here, humans are capabale of jumping between the layers, storing information of this process and the broader context of the world and project.

 This framework aims to replicate the human approach to problem-solving through an artificial cognitive architecture designed to create AI employees that closely resemble human employees.
 Unlike other proposed architectures, this is intended to be a real-world implementation rather than a conceptual, theoretical framework.

-The goal of this framework is to serve as the underlying structure for SoftGen.ai's Autonomous AI Developer and to lay the groundwork for creating other autonomous AIs.
+The goal of this framework is to serve as the underlying structure for the Autonomous AI Developer and to lay the groundwork for creating other autonomous AIs.
 By creating a cognitive architecture that mimics a human software developer, we are paving the way for a general framework for autonomous cognitive entities capable of interacting with the world and solving objectives based on their environment and abilities.

-The framework encompasses the environment in which the OACE operates, its practical abilities within the environment, its Long-Term & Short-Term (Working) Memory, and the core processing layers: 'Comprehension', 'Executive Function', 'Cognitive Control', and 'Task Prosecution'.
+The framework encompasses the environment in which the OACE operates, its practical abilities within the environment, its Long-Term & Short-Term (Working) Memory, and has procedural processing layers: 'Definition', 'Comprehension', 'Executive Function', 'Cognitive Control', and 'Task Prosecution'.
 These layers resemble a procedural system for problem-solving with guarded autonomy within each layer.

 A sample flow:

-0. The objective is discussed and defined outside of the OACE by the user.
-1. Comprehension Layer receives the objective from the user.
-2. Comprehension Layer gains a deeper understanding of the objective, identifies relevant files/snippets, and devises strategies to achieve the objective.
-This involves thorough investigation and strategizing on how to approach the matter, making sense of the world using the Environmental Context.
-3. Executive Function creates detailed implementation task plans to reach the objective.
-This involves creating detailed tasks.
-4. Cognitive Control selects which task to work on from the plan.
+1. Definition Layer: Clearly define and understand the problem, gather information, determine high-level strategy, and a clear definition of done.
+2. Comprehension Layer: Gather relevant information and data, analyze the problem by breaking it down into smaller components, understand the underlying causes, and autonomously develop a deeper understanding by identifying relevant files/code snippets, devising high-level goals.
+3. Executive Function Layer: Generate potential solutions, evaluate and select the most promising solution(s), plan the technical implementation, generate detailed tasks, and output a task list for the OACE to work on.
+4. Cognitive Control Layer: Choose tasks to focus on, decide what action to take next, monitor and evaluate task prosecution outcomes, and signal for plan readjustment if necessary.
-5. Task Prosecution works on the task.
+5. Task Prosecution Layer: Execute tasks, validate, and return task prosecution results.
-6. Cognitive Control evaluates task success/failure and decides what to do next.
-It may send the task back to prosecution or back to the Executive Function to replan.
-7. Repeat until all tasks are completed.
-8. Comprehension Layer receives information upwards after the Task List is completed, conducts further research, and may recommend additional testing, etc. This process is recursive until Comprehension Layer declares "Objective-reached".

 ## World / Environment